hsutter/cppfront/docs/cpp2/contracts.md

 - The `$` captures are performed before entering the function.

-- The precondition is part of the `Bounds` safety contract group and is checked before entering the function.
-If the check fails, say because `where` is `#!cpp -1`, then `#!cpp cpp2::Bounds.report_violation("position -1 is outside 'container'")` is called.
+- The precondition is part of the `bounds_safety` contract group and is checked before entering the function.
+If the check fails, say because `where` is `#!cpp -1`, then `#!cpp cpp2::bounds_safety.report_violation("position -1 is outside 'container'")` is called.

-- The postcondition is part of the `Default` safety contract group.
-If the check fails, then `#!cpp cpp2::Default.report_violation()` is called.
+- The postcondition is part of the `default` safety contract group.
+If the check fails, then `#!cpp cpp2::default.report_violation()` is called.

 ## <a id="groups"></a> Contract groups